Begum Para, Toronto: Etymology

-Location
+Possible location

-Even though Begum Para is a Bangladeshi scandal, but it originated from somewhere of Canada.
+Even though Begum Para is a Bangladeshi scandal, but it originated somewhere in Canada.
 Former Bangladeshi Ambassador M Sirajul Islam told a story in Britain's Independent newspaper that an area of Toronto, Canada is called as 'Begum Para' by the Bangladeshis.
 Since this is a symbolic area, no area officially renamed in Canada by this name.
 This Bangla term also includes properties purchased with laundered money in other Canadian cities outside of Toronto.
 However, based on information obtained by journalists, one area of Canada that can be specifically identified as Begum Para is Scarborough, because most Bangladeshi looters have purchased properties in this area.

 The Canadian government has so far tracked down 200 Bangladeshi looters but does not disclose information.
 As expatriates, the number is more than a thousand.
 They also purchased assets in luxury high-rise condominiums in the Bellevue Square Park, the heart of Toronto in the vicinity of the CN Tower, the upscale homes of Richmond Hill, and elite areas of Mississauga and Markham adjacent to Toronto.
 Not only these, there are many other areas, which names have not yet been come to light.